Skip to main content

 DescriptionUse case

-Allow users to create a passkey instead of or in addition to a new password during account recoveryCreate a passkey during account recovery due to forgot password
+Allow users to create a passkey instead of or in addition to a new password during account recoveryCreate Passkey After Account Recovery Due To Forgotten Password

 Allow users to create a passkey to replace password plus SMS OTP authenticationDeprecate SMS OTP

-Allow users to remove a passkey from their Account SettingsRemove passkeys from Account Settings
+Allow users to remove a passkey from their Account SettingsRemove Passkeys from Service Provider Account Settings

-Allow users to use the same passkey to sign in to their accounts across websites and native mobile appsUse passkeys created on web to sign in to mobile app
+Allow users to use the same passkey to sign in to their accounts across websites and native mobile appsUse Passkeys Created on Websites to Sign In to Apps (and Apps to Websites)

-Allow users to sign in with security keys as a second factor after entering a username and passwordAwareness of passkeys on security keys
+Allow users to sign in with security keys as a second factor after entering a username and passwordAwareness of Security Keys as an Authentication Option

 Supported passkey types